MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 For more information, see [Uploading a License File for a Specific Database](../cside/cside-upload-license-file.md#UploadtoDatabase).

-## Task 5: Publish new extension versions (application upgrade only)
+## Task 5: Publish new extension versions

+> APPLIES TO: Application upgrade only

 Skip this task if you're only doing a platform-only update.
 In this task, you publish the new extension versions.
 As minimum, you publish the new base application and system application extensions from the installation media (DVD).
 You also publish new versions of any Microsoft and non-Microsoft extensions that were used on your old deployment.